tiny-dancer/notes/delivering-value.md

 Too many times we’ve seen technology hamstring the potential of the business and after helping correct the course it’s very disheartening to consider the opportunity loss if the initial direction was a little different from the beginning.

-#### SDLC: Flow of Value
+#### Delivery Framework: Flow of Value

-Delivery Framework, ie. the SDLC & it's codified implementation: CI/CD
+Delivery Framework and it's codified implementation: CI/CD

 ##### Methodologies